 Most renters have a vague sense they have rights.
-Fewer know what those rights actually are, which ones their landlord is currently breaking, and what that's worth in pounds.
+Fewer know what those rights are, which ones their landlord is currently breaking, and what that's worth in pounds.
 That gap is where landlords make money.

-#01What your landlord must give you before or at the start of a tenancy
+What your landlord must give you before or at the start of a tenancy

 - A valid Energy Performance Certificate (EPC)